 Many organizations can use your support to Get Out The Vote (GOTV).
 Most target progressive or voters from underrepresented groups.
 Opportunities to take action range from letter writing to phone banking to monetary contributions.

-Collect Our Cousins National SURJ is asking those of us who are white to persuade and mobilize three other white voters we know to vote for anti-racist candidates up and down the ballot.
+Collect Our Cousins National SURJ is also asking those of us who are white to persuade and mobilize three other white voters we know to vote for anti-racist candidates up and down the ballot.

 Vote Forward Send letters to targeted folks encouraging them to vote.
 Vote Forward provide the letters, with room for you to personalize.
 Vote Forward letters are a proven way to increase voter participation.